jrka/pyradexnest/README.md

 to and including this J_upper value.
 - Define the "myprior" function, see example.
 - If you'd like to normalize the marginalized distributions so peak =1, norm=True
+- taulimit, an upper and lower limit for acceptable optical depths.
+Lines outside of this range will not be used for likelihood calculations.
+The RADEX manual does not recommend optical depths above 100, where the assumptions for the escape probability method break down.

 4) RUN IT, use mpi if desired.
 BE IN YOUR DIRECTORY.